Combined approach with second-order optimality conditions for bilevel programming problems

-where $B(z,\epsilon)$ denotes the open ball centered at $z$ with radius $\epsilon$. \end{definition} It is well-known that the calmness of the perturbed feasible map (\ref{fmap}) or equivalently the existence of a local error bound for the feasible region $\mathcal{F}$ is a sufficient condition for Clarke calmness; see e.g. \cite[Proposition 2.2]{DSY14}.
+where $B(z,\epsilon)$ denotes the open ball centered at $z$ with radius $\epsilon$. \end{definition} Similar to Burke \cite[Theorem 1.1]{B91}, the Clarke calmness defined in Definition \ref{ccdef} is equivalent to the exact penalization, i.e., \eqref{GCP} is Clarke calm at $(\bar{x}, \bar{y}, \bar{u}, \bar{w})$ if and only if there exists $\mu\geq0$ such that it is a local solution of the penalized problem: { } It is well-known that the calmness of the perturbed feasible map (\ref{fmap}) or equivalently the existence of a local error bound for the feasible region $\mathcal{F}$ is a sufficient condition for Clarke calmness; see e.g. \cite[Proposition 2.2]{DSY14}.
 Moreover many classical constraint qualifications can be used to guarantee the Clarke calmness at a local minimizer; see e.g. \cite[Proposition 2.3]{DSY14}.